RapidNJ

 Usage

 Executing the binary 'rapidnj' with no arguments will produce a help message containing the syntaxt and a list of options.
 RapidNJ will accept two different input formats.
-Distance matrices in phylip format and alignments in stockholm format.
+A full (squared) distance matrices in phylip format and alignments in stockholm format.
 The program can usually guess the input format, otherwise the -i option can be used to choose between different formats.
 Support for phylip formatted multiple alignments is also included but might not work with all methods for computation of distance matrices.

 To infer a tree from an alignment in Stockholm format use the following command